Academics

 What brought you to the PATH program?

-I initially took PATH because I wanted to connect with fellow Northwestern students that weren't in my major.
+I initially took PATH because I wanted to connect with fellow Northwestern students who weren't in my major.
 As a SESP student, it can be difficult to meet McCormick students, so PATH helped me to connect to the broader NU community.

 What do you like most about being a PATH peer mentor?